1. StreamsHub Console overview

 6.5.
 Checking topic consumer groups

 Check the consumer groups for a specific topic from the Consumer groups tab.
-The Consumer groups tab presents a list of consumer groups associated with a topic.
+The Consumer groups tab lists the consumer groups associated with a topic.

 Log in to the Kafka cluster in the StreamsHub Console, then click Topics.